Barcode Battler

 Handheld game console by Epoch Co.

-The is a handheld game console released by Epoch Co. in March 1991.
+The is a handheld electronic game released by Epoch Co. in March 1991.

-The console at retail was supplied with a number of cards, each of which had a barcode.
+The console comes with a number of cards, each of which has a barcode.
 Upon starting the game, the player must swipe a barcode representing a player.
 The game uses barcodes to create a character for the player to use.
 Not all barcodes work as players; instead some represent enemies or powerups.
-Because of the ubiquity of barcodes in daily life, players were encouraged to go beyond the barcodes provided with the game itself and to experiment to find their own barcode monsters and powerups from everyday products like food and cleaning products.
+Because of the ubiquity of barcodes in daily life, players are encouraged to go beyond the barcodes provided with the game itself and to experiment to find their own barcode monsters and powerups from everyday products like food and cleaning products.

 Once the game itself is started, the characters "battle" against each other.
-The characters' statistics were applied to an algorithm containing a random number generator to determine the outcome of each round in the fight.
+The characters' statistics are applied to an algorithm containing a random number generator to determine the outcome of each round in the fight.

 Popularity

 The Barcode Battler was very popular in Japan—the idea of experimenting with and collecting barcodes to find out what they would equate to in the gaming world fired the imaginations of many people.

 Outside Japan, it was a massive flop; it was hyped up, and sold in shops alongside the Game Boy, and the Game Gear, to which it bore some superficial similarities.
 By comparison, the gameplay of the Barcode Battler was repetitive and featured no graphics, sound effects or controls, and was quickly forgotten by the general gaming public.

 In Japan, licensed cards featuring characters from other franchises were released.
 Nintendo-licensed special edition cards were produced for both the Mario and The Legend of Zelda series.
 Other special edition versions were commissioned by Falcom (for Lord Monarch/Dragon Slayer) and NTV (for the Doraemon series).

+Irish Supermarkets Quinnsworth and Crazy Prices gave away 10,000 Barcode Battler consoles in a promotion in 1993.